basecamp/console1984/README.md

 ### Access to encrypted data

 By default, `console1984` won't decrypt data encrypted with [Active Record encryption](https://edgeguides.rubyonrails.org/active_record_encryption.html).
+Users will just see the ciphertexts.

 To decrypt data, enter the command `decrypt!`.
 It will ask for a justification, and these accesses will be flagged internally as sensitive.